 On August 5, the planetary science community breathed a sigh of relief when Curiosity made a perfect landing on Mars.
 With a new, healthy, and extremely capable rover on the surface of Mars, new discoveries are expected to continue to flow from Mars for years to come, and the USGS will be closely involved.
 However, recently there have been many questions raised about the future of Mars exploration and what role the USGS will play.
-We hope this page helps answer some of those questions.

-It is important to understand that it is not easy or cheap to place a one-ton roving laboratory on the surface of another planet.
+It is not easy or cheap to place a one-ton roving laboratory on the surface of another planet.
 Curiosity’s total cost of about $2.5 billion is inline with other “flagship” scale planetary missions.
 In the White House’s 2013 budget request, funding for planetary science was reduced by 20% and the Mars program in particular was singled out for a 38% reduction.
 Another flagship mission to Mars simply cannot fit within such a budget, even though such a mission was identified as the highest priority mission for the coming decade by the National Research Council’s planetary decadal survey, released in the spring of 2011.

 Of course, the budget request is not the final budget.
 The proposed cuts to the planetary program caused a significant outcry from the public and the scientists and engineers involved in planetary missions, and the final budget defined by Congress is likely to be different from what was proposed.